 “It’s also reflective of the truss work on iconic bridges and the elevated train lines—some of the most utilitarian and efficient yet romantic structures associated with the city,” says Neary.
 “Structural eXterior Enclosure’s cross braces and horizontal braces offer a contrast of detailed attachments and rods that, under the flush face of the glazing, creates a minimalistic active facade.”

-In addition to Neary and Shim, others contributing to the design of Structural eXterior Enclosure included Apoorv Goyal (sustainable design specialist); Zhenhuan Xu, Zifan Liu, Michael Miller and Harsha Sharma (design professionals); Mark Hendel (senior structural engineer); Matt Breidenthal (regional leader of engineering); and Nathan Hoofnagle (architect).
-Sustainable Design Leader Varun Kohli added features that could enhance the performance of a Structural eXterior Enclosure prototype, such as perimeter induction ventilation, glazing that adjusts to maximize daylight and minimize heat gain, light shelves, and an inner layer incorporating phase-change materials.
+In addition to Neary, others contributing to the design of Structural eXterior Enclosure included Apoorv Goyal (sustainable design specialist); Zhenhuan Xu and Michael Miller (design professionals); Mark Hendel (senior structural engineer); and Matt Breidenthal (regional leader of engineering).